jamesivie/IdentifierCasing/README.md

 # Overview
 IdentifierCasing is a .NET library that provides tools for translating identifiers between different casing styles in order to comply with diverse contextual casing styles.

-## Casing Styles
+## Standard Casing Styles
 Style | Description | Outputtable
 ---|---|---
-Mixed | Not valid as an output format, but indicates that a string that was read has two or more of the following: mixed case, a dash, an underscore.
+None | Not valid as an output format, but indicates that a string that was read has two or more of the following: mixed case, a dash, an underscore.
 The system will do its best to translate these, though the same issues exist here with single-character words.
 The system will assume that anything between dashes and underscores is a single word, unless the case changes from lower to upper. | N
 Pascal | First letter capitalized and the first letter of each subsequent word also capitalized (widely applicable). | Y Camel | First letter lower-case and the first letter of each subsequent word capitalized (most applicable for Java or JavaScript function names, variable names in most languages).   | Y
 Kebab | All lower-case with dashes indicating word breaks (most applicable in formats like JSON, and XML). | Y